smartfile/client-python/README.rst

 Uploading and downloading files is supported.

-To upload a file, pass either a file-like object or a tuple of (filename, file-like) as a kwarg.
+To upload a file, pass either a file-like object or a tuple of :code:`(filename, file-like)` as a kwarg.

 .. code:: python